ecsyjs/ecsy/docs/manual/Architecture.md

 }

 var entity = world.createEntity().addComponent(Box);
-world.execute();
+world.execute(); // Execute frame 1
 entity.removeComponent(Box);
-world.execute();
+world.execute(); // Execute frame 2
 ```

 This example will output:

 ```
+Frame 1:
   - Iterating on entity: 1
+Frame 2:
   - Component removed: box on entity: 1
 ```

-And it will stop the execution there as the query won't get satisfied after the `Box` component is removed from the entity.
+Any further `execute()` will not log anything, since none of the queries are satisfied after the component `Box` was removed from the entity.

 Even if the deferred removal is the default behaviour, it is possible to remove a component immediately if needed, by passing a second parameter to `removeComponent(Component, forceImmediate)`.
 Although this is not the recommended behaviour because it could lead to side effect if other systems need to access the removed component: